Aladin147/BLKWDS_Manager/project_status.md

    - ✅ Inconsistent navigation service access (FIXED in v0.84.0)
    - ✅ Standardized navigation patterns (FIXED in v0.84.0)
    - ✅ Updated key screens to use NavigationHelper (FIXED in v0.84.0)
+   - ✅ Updated gear-related screens to use NavigationHelper (FIXED in v0.84.0)
    - Some screens still need to be updated to use NavigationHelper (IDENTIFIED in v0.84.0)

 5. **Error Handling Inconsistencies**